Barry Wilmore: Expedition 41/42

 Wilmore returned to space in September 2014 as a member of the Soyuz TMA-14M long duration International Space Station crew.
-During this mission, humans manufactured off world for the very first time.
+During this mission, humans manufactured off world for the first time.
 The International Space Station's 3-D printer, designed and built by Made In Space, Inc., was used to print a tool with a design file transmitted from the ground to the printer.
 The tool was a ratchet wrench needed by Wilmore, who would have had to wait for the tool to be delivered on the next supply mission from Earth.
 The wrench was later returned to the ground for analysis and testing, along with the other parts printed in space.

-Boeing Crewed Flight Test
+Boeing Crew Flight Test

-On October 7, 2020, NASA and Boeing announced Barry E. Wilmore would join astronauts Mike Fincke and Nicole Mann for NASA's Boeing Crew Flight Test, the inaugural crewed flight of the CST-100 Starliner launching to the International Space Station in 2021.
-On April 18, 2022, NASA said that it has not finalized which of the cadre of Starliner astronauts, including Wilmore, Michael Fincke, and Sunita Williams, will fly on the Crewed Flight Test mission or the first operational Starliner mission.
-On June 16, 2022, NASA confirmed that CFT will be a two person flight test, consisting of Wilmore and Wlliams.
+On October 7, 2020, NASA and Boeing announced Wilmore would join astronauts Michael Fincke and Nicole Mann for NASA's Boeing Crew Flight Test (CFT), the inaugural crewed flight of the CST-100 Starliner launching to the International Space Station in 2021.
+On April 18, 2022, NASA said that it has not finalized which of the cadre of Starliner astronauts, including Wilmore, Fincke, and Sunita Williams, would fly on the Crewed Flight Test mission or the first operational Starliner mission.
+On June 16, 2022, NASA confirmed that CFT will be a two-person flight test, consisting of Wilmore and Williams.
+On June 5, 2024, Starliner was launched successfully to orbit with Williams as the spacecraft's pilot.
+On June 6, Starliner docked to the ISS after over a day in space.

+The mission was meant to last eight days, ending with a landing in the southwestern United States on June 14.
+However, the capsule's thrusters malfunctioned as Starliner docked with the ISS.
+Despite months of testing, NASA felt it was not able to understand why the thrusters malfunctioned and decided that it was too risky to return Wilmore and Williams to Earth aboard Starliner.
+The Boeing Starliner spacecraft returned uncrewed on September 6, 2024, and landed intact at White Sands Space Harbor, New Mexico at 12:01 a.m., September 7, after three months in space docked to the ISS.
+In December 2024, it was announced that Wilmore and Williams would return to Earth no earlier than late March 2025 on a SpaceX Dragon capsule.

+On January 30, 2025, Williams and Wilmore were scheduled to begin the station's 274th spacewalk, retrieving hardware from the exterior of the International Space Station.

+On March 18, 2025, Williams and Wilmore finally returned to Earth on the SpaceX Dragon capsule with the other crew members of Crew-9.

+On August 6, 2025, NASA announced Wilmore's retirement from the agency.